 These days, brands generate enormous amounts of digital assets.
 Some pieces are designed to attract new readers, others to engage buyers who are further down the sales funnel.
 Content marketers understand that each category of reader is important, but each has a distinct intention for visiting a website.

-Research from Demand Gen Report found that 47 percent of B2B buyers read three to five pieces of content before communicating with a sales representative.
+Moreover, 88% of B2B buyers explore a company’s website to thoroughly research products and services before they commit to a solution, as found in research by Garner.
 A hub gives them the option to dive into pieces on a specific theme, challenge or trend to build a base knowledge before interacting with the sales department.
 This can improve the quality and quantity of inbound leads by automating a key part of the discovery process.

 Fostering a Community